SOWMIYA2003/Ex-02_DS_Outlier/README.md

 ### Step 2:-
 Read the csv file and convert them into Dataframe.
 ### Step 3:-
-Use drop to remove a column "Gender" from the Dataframe.
+Use drop function to remove a column "Gender" from the Dataframe.
 ### Step 4:-
-Apply Graphical Method "Box plot",which exhibit the Outlier.
+Apply Graphical Method "Box plot",which exhibits the Outliers.
 ### Step 5:-
 Apply Z-score function defined in scipy library to detect the outliers.
 ### Step 6:-